jyellick/obc-docs/protocol-spec.md

 #### 6.3.1.1 peer

-The CLI `peer` command will execute the Openchain peer process in either the development or production mode.
+The CLI `peer` command will execute the Open Blockchain peer process in either the development or production mode.
 The development mode is meant for running a single peer node locally, together with a local chaincode deployment.
-This allows a chaincode developer to modify and debug their code without standing up a complete Openchain network.
+This allows a chaincode developer to modify and debug their code without standing up a complete Open Blockchain network.
 An example for starting the peer in development mode is below.

 ```
 ./obc-peer peer --peer-chaincodedev